-Ashland, KY, May 22, 2017 (Newswire.com) - May 20 is a day that will long be remembered by Dalton, a resident of Ashland, Kentucky, as he received his Type 1 Diabetic Alert Dog delivered by Service Dogs by Warren Retrievers.
-Dalton’s dog, a Labrador Retriever named “Sam,” has already received thousands of hours of training as a diabetic alert dog, and it will continue to learn under the careful guidance of a certified trainer from Service Dogs by Warren Retrievers (SDWR) and through the rapport it develops with Dalton and his parents.
+Aaron’s dog, a Labrador Retriever named “Samson,” has already received thousands of hours of training as a diabetic alert dog and it will continue to learn under the careful guidance of a certified trainer from Service Dogs by Warren Retrievers, “SDWR,” and through the rapport it develops Aaron.
 SDWR has a mission to provide specially-bred and trained dogs for adults and children with invisible disabilities like Autism, PTSD, Seizure Disorders, and Diabetes.

-Sam will also work with the SDWR trainers and Dalton toward public access certification.
-Dan Warren is quick to point out that “all the incredible services these dogs can provide are through progression, hard work and dedication of the Organization and the family who must work together to build on training foundations and fundamentals.
+Samson will also work with the SDWR trainers and Aaron towards public access certification.
+Dan Warren is quick to point out that, “all the incredible services these dogs can provide are through progression, hard work and dedication of the Organization and the family who must work together to build on training foundations and fundamentals.
 This is about an 18-month training program.”

-What sets SDWR apart from other service dog organizations are the customized training methods, and SDWR matches dogs to their “person.”
+What sets SDWR apart from other service dog organizations are the customized training methods and SDWR matches dogs to their “person.”
 According to Dan Warren, “that important bonding time between dog and person can begin to happen right away.
 For the over seven years we’ve been utilizing this method of dog placement, we’ve achieved amazing results.
-To date, we have almost 600 dogs working across the country and around the globe.”
+To date we have over 500 dogs working across the country and around the globe.”

 Source: Service Dogs by Warren Retrievers